 England is lucky enough to have the remarkable charitable organization, MNDA….the Motor Neurone Disease Association.
 They provide an extraordinary variety of support – from advocacy, social service intermediaries, equipment provision, general information, counseling…and the list goes on.
 There is no charge for the service, and every person involved with this organization is dedicated to minimizing the pain inflicted on anyone taking, or affected by, the MND journey.

-From a personal perspective, they are a huge shard of light, rather than just a small glimmer of hope, on the horizon.
+From a personal perspective, the Motor Neurone Disease Association is a huge shard of light, rather than just a small glimmer of hope, on the horizon.
 There are so many aspects of this particular disease that make it more complicated than most to wrestle with, beyond just the symptoms and the progression.
 Having a team able to provide additional expertise and understanding; giving information about the help we were entitled to regarding a house retrofit, providing our mother with the best possible and least intrusive care; answering every question that my sister & I had with compassion; these were gifts that we didn’t fully appreciate until we started to look back at the last thirteen months of our mother’s life.

 So…to honour the memory of a wonderful woman; my mother, mentor & friend…I’ll be driving like the clappers, enjoying the scenery, remembering to stop and smell the flowers and thanking her at every corner for teaching me to enjoy every single day of my life.
 I’ve also set up a charity page for donations that anyone may feel like giving to the Motor Neurone Disease Association.
 Until there is a cure, I hope that the opportunity for future sufferers to be supported as unequivocally & generously as we were, continues.